ashishgaurav13/GridDriving/readme.md

 ### Experiments

 The plan is to use this with [Wise-Move](https://git.uwaterloo.ca/wise-lab/wise-move) for hierarchical reinforcement learning experiments.
+To see an example run, just run the `grid_driving.py` file with no arguments.

 ### License